-Livestock production accounts for approximately 6% of global GHGs while fertilizer use on agricultural soils accounts for approximately 4%[vii].
+Livestock production accounts for approximately 6% of global GHGs while fertiliser use on agricultural soils accounts for approximately 4%[vii].
 Deploying regenerative farming techniques, in addition to leveraging agricultural technologies, will be critical to advancing a low carbon agricultural system.
 Policymakers should consider how to promote sustainable agricultural practices while also taking into consideration varying economic effects.
-This may include policies geared toward the equitable distribution of resources, ensuring training for the agricultural workforce, as well as ensuring that technologies and interventions are fit for a local context.
+This may include policies geared towards the equitable distribution of resources, ensuring training for the agricultural workforce, as well as ensuring that technologies and interventions are fit for a local context.

 Systemic and incremental shifts necessary to ensure that land use planning and activities lead to low carbon outcomes.

 Land for crop and animal production account for 49% of global ice-free land surface[viii] and is the major source of GHG emissions in developing countries where agriculture is the main economic driver.
 Systemic changes, including agroforestry practices and improving the productivity of existing farmland, present opportunities to connect agricultural production to land-use planning.
-Businesses also have an opportunity to optimize land-use through technological enhancements.
+Businesses also have an opportunity to optimise land-use through technological enhancements.
 This can include controlled irrigation and precision agriculture, leading to producing more with less.
 Key enabling measures, such as collaborative efforts between government and business in increasing farm efficiency and reducing land clearing and deforestation, can reduce human impact on global land-use.

 Agriculture, housing, transportation, energy, and tourism all place significant demands on land.
 Land-use planning and governance present complex challenges as climate change impacts necessitate that limited surface area of land be used to address all sectors.
-The question of sector prioritization in land-use planning needs to be addressed at national, sub-national and local levels to develop strategies for sustainable development and long-term prosperity.
+The question of sector prioritisation in land-use planning needs to be addressed at national, sub-national and local levels to develop strategies for sustainable development and long-term prosperity.

 To support the balance of food production and mitigate environmental impacts, policymakers should consider reinforcing nutrition-based standards and promoting healthier and more sustainable diets.
 Incentives and investments in clean, unprocessed, and less carbon intensive dietary options are a major opportunity for economies around the world.
 It also presents opportunities for companies of all sizes to focus on direct-to-consumer capabilities and offer food as a source of preventative health.
-Minimizing food spoilage across the agricultural supply chain also presents a significant opportunity.
+Minimising food spoilage across the agricultural supply chain also presents a significant opportunity.

 As governments consider these solutions, they need to ensure greater accessibility and inclusivity of sustainable and healthy dietary options, specifically for low-income, developing, and vulnerable populations.
-Policymakers should continue to explore how to effectively incentivize digital solution implementation and business value creation across the food supply chain.
+Policymakers should continue to explore how to effectively incentivise digital solution implementation and business value creation across the food supply chain.

 Policies governments choose to accelerate the transition to low carbon systems should consider the impact on jobs and economic growth.
 Farmers and workers in vulnerable communities will need support to develop the right skills and opportunities to meet sustainable agricultural practices and new employment trends in a low carbon system.
 Governments may have a difficult undertaking with re-skilling and re-educating all members of the food supply chain.